11 Apr Food Trucks Arrive at the Wine Village

 More about Columbia Gardens Urban Wine & Artisan Village

 In 2018, the Port and its partners completed initial public-sector investments, which included a winery waste-water treatment facility and three winery production and tasting room buildings.
 The Port leased those buildings to Bartholomew Winery and Monarcha Winery.
 In early 2019, work concluded on a pedestrian-friendly, interior road called Columbia Gardens Way between North Cedar and Date Street, a waterfront food truck plaza, utilities, sidewalks, additional parking, landscaping, a signalized pedestrian crossing, and public artwork.
 The finished road and utility work created shovel-ready sites for private sector development with parcels now available.

 Work is now underway on Columbia Garden’s next waterfront building with tasting rooms for Cave B Estate Winery and Gordon Estate Winery.
-Those tasting rooms are anticipated to open in late fall 2019.
+Those tasting rooms are anticipated to open in spring 2020.